What is Enterprise Data Warehouse?

 Growth of Cloud-Based Solutions

 Cloud-based EDWs are becoming more popular due to their scalability, flexibility, and cost efficiency.
 Organizations are moving away from traditional on-premises solutions to cloud platforms like AWS, Google Cloud, and Azure.
 These platforms offer elastic storage and computing resources, allowing businesses to scale their data operations according to demand.
 Additionally, cloud-based solutions reduce the need for significant upfront investments in hardware and infrastructure.
+As data strategies evolve, businesses are increasingly comparing modern approaches such as data mesh vs data warehouse to determine the best fit for their organizational needs.

 Enhanced Data Governance and Compliance Measures